zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a :zeek:type:`string` into a :zeek:type:`pattern`.

-   :s: The string to convert.
+   :param s: The string to convert.

-   :convert: If true, *s* is first passed through the function
+   :param convert: If true, *s* is first passed through the function
             :zeek:id:`convert_for_pattern` to escape special characters of
             patterns.